 Recently, there have been announcements from Facebook regarding their steps to enhance user control of data and explain how Facebook uses it.
 Following a lot of lawsuits and controversies, Facebook’s compliance with the EU’s General Data Protection Regulation (GDPR) required it to update its terms and data policy, and that includes users being allowed to review what data they share on this social media platform, irrespective of where they live.

-In order to facilitate user review of data used, Facebook has put together an army of hundreds of employees across product, engineering, legal, policy, design and research teams.
-Outside perspective on several grounds of formulation, including technical and legal has been sought from experts in the fields of privacy, such as regulators and government officials, privacy experts, designers and last but not the least, the users and customers using Facebook services.
+In order to facilitate user review of data used, Facebook has put together an army of hundreds of employees across product, engineering, legal, policy, design, and research teams.
+An outside perspective on several grounds of formulation, including technical and legal, has been sought from experts in the fields of privacy, such as regulators and government officials, privacy experts, designers, and last but not least, the users and customers using Facebook services.

 Users are asked to make choices on the following grounds –

 1. Ads based on business partner data from partners.